Azure/azure-powershell/src/ResourceManager/Websites/Commands.Websites/help/Get-AzureRmAppServicePlan.md

 # Get-AzureRmAppServicePlan

 ## SYNOPSIS
-Gets an Azure App Service plan in the specified resource group.
+Gets an Azure App Service plan in the specified resource group or location.

 ## SYNTAX